 Overall good health with some chronic foot issues.
 She has an old permanent injury to her right front wrist.

-A tad tall with a bit of a belly.
+Tall with a bit of a belly.
+All eyes.

 Her Story From Circus then Zoo...